junxit/us-congress-bills-110/metadata.md

 - 2007-08-01 — Introduced in House
 - 2007-08-01 — Introduced in House
 - 2007-08-01 — Referred to the House Committee on Natural Resources.
+- 2007-08-07 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2008-07-10 — Subcommittee Hearings Held.
+- 2008-07-16 — Committee Consideration and Mark-up Session Held.
+- 2008-07-16 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2008-07-16 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2008-07-29 — Placed on the Union Calendar, Calendar No. 511.
+- 2008-07-29 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+110-793.
+- 2008-07-29 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+110-793.